 The following items are needed to apply for OPT:

-- Form I-765 (please review instructions on how to complete this form listed further down this page)
+- Form I-765 (please review our guidelines on how to complete the I-765 form)

 - Photocopy of your passport and visa